Online Programs Overview

 Students in the online cohorts are required to make one orientation visit to the College Park campus, at the beginning of their program, along with all the other new students at the iSchool.
 There are no exceptions to this requirement.

-Minimum technology and computing requirements will be distributed to students after they are admitted, but in general, online students will need consistent access to a computer and high-speed internet.
+In general, online students will need consistent access to a computer and high-speed internet.
 Students taking online classes will use various media including online video conferencing, email, discussion boards, and other Web-based technologies to "attend" class sessions, communicate with professors and peers, and complete assignments.
 Students must meet all technology requirements prior to the first day of class.
 Access to all online classes is through the University's learning management system ELMS (BlackBoard) This system will be changing in January 2013 to Canvas.
 For more information on Canvas see: blog.umd.edu/elms

 For admission and registration information see: